 360° Evaluations and Coaching:

 - Option 1: As part of the program, at no additional cost, participants will receive a 360° evaluation using the Hay Group emotional intelligence instrument together with a session to explain the 360° evaluation.

 - Option 2: A 360° evaluation using the Hay Group emotional intelligence instrument, one session to explain the 360° evaluation, and three additional coaching sessions, at a charge of $2,225.

 Class Times and Location

 All classes are typically held in the Spring Valley Building on the American University campus in Washington, DC, but are being conducted virtually via Zoom until it is deemed safe to resume in-class training.
-All classes are scheduled from 9:00 a.m to 4:00 p.m.
+All classes are scheduled from 9:00 a.m. to 4:00 p.m.